 The residency program emphasizes all aspects of obstetrics and gynecology and affords the opportunity for research.
 The teaching program is comprehensive, including all major subspecialties in the field, as well as areas of special interest in obstetrics and gynecology.
 The major subspecialty clinics include Maternal-Fetal Medicine, Reproductive Endocrinology, Gynecologic Oncology, and FPMRS.
-The High Risk Obstetrical Clinic is staffed by seven board certified perinatologists.
-Reproductive Endocrinology and Infertility are likewise taught by three fellowship trained specialists in these fields.
-The Gynecologic Oncology division consists of two board certified oncologists.
+The High Risk Obstetrical Clinic is staffed by eight board certified perinatologists.
+Reproductive Endocrinology and Infertility are likewise taught by two fellowship trained specialists in these fields.
+The Gynecologic Oncology division consists of three board certified oncologists.
 The FPMRS division has two fellowship-trained surgeons.
 Other areas of interest are taught through teaching clinics which include colposcopy, ultrasound, and first and second trimester abortions.

 - Continuity Clinic